Ed Rendell: Sports fan

 As a graduate of the University of Pennsylvania, Rendell frequently supports the Penn basketball team and can be seen at games at the Palestra.
 He has also assisted in finding new corporate sponsorship for Philadelphia International Championship, a 21-year-old Philadelphia bicycle race.

 Also a Philadelphia Phillies fan, he spoke at a memorial service for Hall of Fame announcer Harry Kalas at Citizens Bank Park in Philadelphia on April 18, 2009.

 On December 26, 2010, the Philadelphia Eagles home game against the visiting Minnesota Vikings was postponed before any snow had fallen due to an impending blizzard in Philadelphia.
 Rendell said of the postponement, "My biggest beef is that this is part of what's happened in this country.
 We've become a nation of wusses.
 The Chinese are kicking our butt in everything.
 If this was in China do you think the Chinese would have called off the game?
 People would have been marching down to the stadium, they would have walked and they would have been doing calculus on the way down."
-As a result, the grounds crew piled snow on his reserved seat the following game, and topped it with a sign that said "This seat reserved for non-wusses".
+As a result, the grounds crew piled snow on his reserved seat the following game, and topped it with a sign that said "This seat reserved for non-wussies".